-In the sample answer below, I will tell a story rather than giving a simple description.
+In the sample answer below, I will tell a story rather than give a simple description.
 This will make my job easier and also make my answer more interesting and natural.
 I want to talk about a crowded bus station, but it is good to avoid the trap of a boring, predictable answer.
 In other words, don’t just say:

 Today I want to talk about a crowded place I have visited.
 It is a bus station…

 Instead, I’m going to talk about myself and my own experience.
 The story is fundamentally about me trying to go on holiday but having to navigate my way through a horrible, crowded bus station in China.
 By doing this, I will have many chances to give my feelings about the place and present lots of description.

 This gives the answer a natural framework and also helps me to remember things.
 This is important!
 Let’s say I just want to give the usual boring answer.
 Well, I could easily run out of things to say.
 However, by telling my story, I can imagine or recall all the things I saw and then just talk about them.
 It also helps me to give a good start and finish to the story.